TitiFix/Geneweb2/docs/ged/Ged.CHARACTER_SET.md

-- ANSI and MACINTOSH character set missing in gw2ged (export GEDCOM), see GHI#627
+- ANSI and MACINTOSH character set missing in gw2ged (export GEDCOM), see <a href=https://github.com/geneweb/geneweb/issues/627>Issue #627</a>
 - ASCII must be used (override charset with gw2ged) for import GEDCOM with ANSI character set
-- UTF-8 with BOM is not supported, see GHI#637
+- UTF-8 with BOM is not supported, see <a href=https://github.com/geneweb/geneweb/issues/637>Issue #637</a>
 - UNICODE are not supported.